-Organisation or Consultee Preferred Options Plan Section Preferred Options Policy Para Preferred Options Comments Recommended Response or Consultee Plan Section number of customers and underpin the vitality and viability of the town centre.
+Organisation or Consultee Preferred Options Plan Section Preferred Options Policy Para Preferred Options Comments Recommended Response number of customers and underpin the vitality and viability of the town centre.
 Retail should remain the principal and dominant land use within these areas.
 The Council will not support uses that do not complement or support their predominantly retail character and will seek to retain retail and maintain a continuous ground floor retail frontage with a limited range of associated and complementary uses such as cafes, banks and pubs " We consider this approach to be unduly restrictive and contrary to national guidance.
 The National Planning Policy Framework (NPPF Glossary) simply advises that Primary Shopping Frontages are only "likely to include a high proportion of retail uses", and goes on to suggest that these may include food and drink as well as household goods.
 The Framework does not identify any specific level or proportion of retail use that should be achieved.
 Since the publication of the National Planning Policy Framework, the Government has gone even further to promote a more flexible approach to changes of use in town centres, not least through the introduction of additional permitted development rights in 2015.
 These measures followed the publication of various documents (e.g. the 'Portas Review' 2011, DCLG's 'The Future of High Streets' 2013 and the 'Grimsey Review' 2013) that consistently identified the need to deliver a greater diversity of uses within town centres, and to ensure the integration of leisure uses directly alongside traditional retail activities.
 This advice reflected changing patterns in Internet retailing, and increase leisure spend amongst other things.
 The approach suggested in the emerging Policy TC3 runs entirely counter to this advice.
 Elsewhere, the emerging Local Plan notes that Burnley town centre contains a lower than average proportion of food and drink uses.
-It is also noted that the proportion of retail units has decreased by 15% while the number of vacant units increased (Preferred Options §2.5.3.).
-In this context, a restrictive approach to changes of use in which over time would bring the percentage down in line with the policy threshold.
-On those blocks where the proportion of non A1 uses already exceeds or would through the development would exceed the threshold, changes from A1 units would not be supported. not appear to be any quantitative or qualitative assessment to support the restriction or identified threshold.
-Taking account of the above, it is considered that a more flexible approach should be adopted and that reference to any specific threshold within Policy TC3 should be removed.
+It is also noted that the proportion of retail units has decreased by 15% while the number of vacant units increased (Preferred Options §2.5.3).
+In this context, a restrictive approach to changes of use in t which over time would bring the percentage dow in line with the policy threshold.
+On those blocks where the proportion of non A1 uses already exceeds or would through the development woul exceed the threshold, changes from A1 units would not be supported.